hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 with us groundlings.”

-One part of Vrishchika wanted her to lash out in response to all this, but realizing that sometimes it is a good thing to keep the sting hidden, she stated with a coy smile: “I have a little kid who needs some attention, else I would have been there with you all.”
+One part of Vrishchika wanted her to lash out in response to all this, but realizing that sometimes it isa good thing to keep the sting hidden, she stated with a coy smile: “I have a little kid who needs some attention, else I would have been there with you all.”
 Most of her colleagues murmured sympathetically and proceeded their way.
 Vrishchika